 What Should You Do If You Believe Your Employer Violated the FEHA and ADA?

-If you believe you were discriminated against based on your disability, your first step should be to contact an experienced employment discrimination attorney who can help you file an administrative complaint with the appropriate federal and state agencies and negotiate a settlement with your employer.
+If you believe you were discriminated against based on your disability, your first step should be to contact an experienced employment litigation attorney who can help you file an administrative complaint with the appropriate federal and state agencies and negotiate a settlement with your employer.
 Start an online chat or call the Law Offices of Corbett H. Williams today at 949-679-9909 to schedule a free, no-obligation consultation.